robcasloz/rise/README.md

 * ResourceUsage are instructions that are complete with all definintons of their resource usage.
-* UndefinedPorts are instructions that have no ports defined, but they do however have a reciprocal througput defined.
+* UndefinedPorts are instructions that have no ports defined, but they do however have a reciprocal throughput defined.
 These would be modeled as taking zero resources.
-* NoReciprocalThrougput are instructions that have no reciprocal througput defined.
+* NoReciprocalThroughput are instructions that have no reciprocal throughput defined.
 These would be modeled as holding their resources for zero cycles.
-* UndefinedReciprocalThrougput are instructions that have a defined reciprocal throughput that is non-numerical.
+* UndefinedReciprocalThroughput are instructions that have a defined reciprocal throughput that is non-numerical.
 A lot of these can easily be solved manually or automatically as it typically is a question of the throughput being defined on an interval, or an estimation, examples : "0.5-2", "~200".

 ### Coverage
-354 instructions defined in the ResourceUsage list in "agner-resource-model_output.json"
+There are 354 instructions defined in the ResourceUsage list in "agner-resource-model_output.json".
+It is unclear how many of these that are used in Unison, as work still remains to be done in mapping these instructions to their representatives in LLVM.

 Resource model based on LLVM 6.0.0
 ==================================